slstoneslei/Finding-the-Lane-Lines-on-the-Road/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are other lines, shadows or cars in the region of interest, the edge of other objects will also be finded.

-Another shortcoming could be ...
+Another shortcoming could be when the car turns, the lane will not be a line, and the region of interest and the plotfit line will get problom.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to find a way to ignore the edges of other objects.

-Another potential improvement could be to ...
+Another potential improvement could be to not hard code the region of interest, instead predict the ROI; and ployfit the line with more degree.